tensorflow/tensorflow/tensorflow/docs_src/community/roadmap.md

 * Release TFX libraries for Data Validation

 ### Documentation and Resources:
-* Updated documentation, tutorials and Getting Started guides on all features and APIs
+* Update documentation, tutorials and Getting Started guides on all features and APIs
-* [Youtube Tensorflow channel](https://youtube.com/tensorflow) with weekly updates with new content:
+* Update [Youtube Tensorflow channel](https://youtube.com/tensorflow) weekly with new content:
 Coding TensorFlow - where we teach folks coding with tensorflow TensorFlow Meets - where we highlight community contributions Ask TensorFlow - where we answer community questions Guest and Showcase videos
-* [Official TensorFlow blog](https://blog.tensorflow.org) updated with regular articles from Google team and the Community
+* Update [Official TensorFlow blog](https://blog.tensorflow.org) with regular articles from Google team and the Community

 ### Community and Partner Engagement
 #### Special Interest Groups:
-* Mobilizing the community to work together in focused domains
+* Mobilize the community to work together in focused domains
 * [tf-distribute](https://groups.google.com/a/tensorflow.org/forum/#!forum/tf-distribute): build and packaging of TensorFlow
 * SIG TensorBoard, SIG Rust, and more to be identified and launched